 Mandatory employee benefits in Canada

 Before finalizing your offer letter, it’s important to understand the employee benefits you’re required to provide to your Canadian hires.
 Some of the mandatory benefits include:

 - Pension.
 In Canada, both employers and employees contribute a percentage of the employee’s earnings to the Canada Pension Plan (CPP).
 Canadians in Québec, however, are covered by the Québec Pension Plan (QPP) and pay different percentages than other Canadian regions.

 - Employment insurance.
 Most employees in Canada are entitled to employment insurance (EI) that equals 55% of their average weekly earnings up to a maximum (C$61,500 in 2023).
 EI is commonly used to provide income to Canadians who take parental leave, but also covers sickness, critical illness, and compassionate care leave.
 Benefits vary for Canadians living in Québec, as they are covered by the Québec Parental Insurance Plan (QPIP).

 - Vacation entitlements.
 Minimum vacation entitlements vary by province or territory, and years of service.
 The lowest minimum (regardless of the aforementioned factors) is two weeks.

 - Statutory holidays.
-As mentioned above, benefits in Canada can vary significantly depending on region or territory—and statutory holidays are no exception.
+As mentioned above, benefits in Canada can vary significantly depending on province or territory—and statutory holidays are no exception.
 There are a few nationwide holidays, however, including New Year’s Day, Good Friday, Canada Day, Labour Day, and Christmas Day.

 Read our guide for a complete walkthrough on offering employee benefits in Canada.